 Ready in just 5 minutes, it definitely makes the perfect cocktail for summer entertaining!

-What makes this cocktail particularly enjoyable is the light citrusy aromas beautifully combined with bubbly delicious Mionetto prosecco.
+What makes this cocktail particularly enjoyable is the light citrusy aroma combined with bubbly prosecco.

 To make the Orange Spritz, simply stir together Aperol, fresh orange slices and orange soda.

-Divide the concoction between wine glasses, then finish them with Mionetto prosecco.
+Divide the concoction between wine glasses, then top them up with prosecco.